wp-plugins/wordpress-wiki-plugin/readme.txt

 == Description ==

-WordPress Wiki Lite transforms your WordPress website into a fully functional wiki or add wiki pages to your WordPress blog.
+WordPress Wiki transforms your WordPress website into a fully functioning wiki, or adds wiki pages to your WordPress blog.

 [youtube https://www.youtube.com/watch?v=hNwGOHA1014]

-= You can use Wiki lite to create... =
+= Use Wiki to create... =
 * A WordPress based Wiki site
 * Multiple Wiki sites on a WordPress MultiSite install - so any user of your site can have their own Wiki.

 = Wiki Pro =
-Wiki lite is a fully functional but limited version of our <a href='http://premium.wpmudev.org/project/wordpress-wiki'>full Wiki plugin</a>.
-This lite version supports creating and editing of Wikis by users who can edit posts in your blog.
+Wiki supports creating and editing Wikis by users who can edit posts in your blog.
 Users can edit the Wiki from the frontend as well as the Admin Dashboard.

-Our full version includes many more features:
+For extended functionality look at <a href='http://premium.wpmudev.org/project/wordpress-wiki'>Wiki Pro</a>.

+Wiki Pro includes:

-* **Allow anyone** to edit wikis from frontend
+* **Allow anyone** to edit wikis from front end
 * **Allow anyone from the network** to edit wikis
 * **Allow site users** to edit wikis